staggeredsix/cosmos-predict1-dev/examples/post-training_diffusion_single2multiview.md

-## Post-training diffusion-based Single2Multiview-Sample-AV Models
+## Post-training diffusion-based SingleToMultiView-Sample-AV/ Models

 ### Model Support Matrix

-We support the following Cosmos Single2Multiview-Sample-AV models for post-training.
+We support the following Cosmos SingleToMultiView-Sample-AV models for post-training.
 Review the available models and their compute requirements for post-tuning and inference to determine the best model for your use case.

 | Model Name                                               | Model Status   | Compute Requirements for Post-Training   |
 |----------------------------------------------------------|----------------|------------------------------------------|